x00tex/hackTheBox/Boxes/linux/Retired/shibboleth/README.md

 LISTEN  0        869            127.0.0.1:3306           0.0.0.0:*
 ```

-linpeas show zabbix config file is reabable by "ipmi-svc"
+linpeas show zabbix config file is readable by "ipmi-svc"
 ```bash
 ╔══════════╣ Readable files belonging to root and readable by me but not world readable -rw-r----- 1 root ipmi-svc 22306 Oct 18 09:24 /etc/zabbix/zabbix_server.conf.dpkg-dist